wp-plugins/japanese-autotag/readme.txt

 taggs will be generated every time you save posts even when drafting.
 = 0.2.9 =
 * Added Plugin Status option.
 This option allows you to disable the plugin temporarily.
+= 0.2.10 =
+* Added Scope option.
+This option allows you to tag based on post contents.